jrakshit749/Portfolio/README.md

 ## Some of my skills include:

 - I am an artist
-- I have specialization in Applied Cryptography
+- I possess expertise in the field of Applied Cryptography provided by a platform aka Coursera
 - Keen about Blockchain